Same-sex marriage in Kentucky: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 7,114 same-sex couples were living in Kentucky.
 By 2005, this had increased to 9,710 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state and constituted 0.8% of coupled households and 0.4% of all households in the state.
 Most couples lived in Jefferson, Fayette and Kenton counties, but the counties with the highest percentage of same-sex couples were Lyon (0.97% of all county households) and Lewis (0.81%).
 Same-sex partners in Kentucky were on average younger than opposite-sex partners, and more likely to be employed.
 In addition, the average and median household incomes of same-sex couples were higher than different-sex couples, but same-sex couples were far less likely to own a home than opposite-sex partners.
 15% of same-sex couples in Kentucky were raising children under the age of 18, with an estimated 2,469 children living in households headed by same-sex couples in 2005.

+The 2020 U.S. census showed that there were 6,887 married same-sex couple households (2,756 male couples and 4,131 female couples) and 6,532 unmarried same-sex couple households in Kentucky.